Eva Pawlik: 1948 season

-In 1947, Pawlik was rated best European skater and second in the world.
-However, Austrian skaters were barred from entering European and World competitions at that time.
-In 1948 she won three silver medals; at the Europeans, at the Olympics and at Worlds.
-Pawlik entered the 1948 European Championships as the favorite.
+Beginning in 1948, Austrians were again allowed to compete internationally.
+Pawlik won three silver medals; at the Europeans, at the Olympics and at Worlds.
+She entered the 1948 European Championships as the favorite.
 Nevertheless, she finished second to non-European Barbara Ann Scott from Canada.
 At the time, skaters from non-European countries could compete at the European Championships.
 In Sandra Stevenson's opinion, it was "not surprising that North Americans, whose skating activities had not been interrupted" during World War II, "should do well when the sport resumed in 1947.
 When Eva Pawlik of Austria unsuccessfully challenged Barbara Ann Scott in 1948 one reason given for her failure was that she skated with dirty boots and holes in her tights.
 The boots were so old that they no longer responded to cleaning and the holes were darned.
 It was the best she could manage with all the shortages in her country."

 In 1948, Pawlik performed in exhibition skating in the United States.
 She appeared together with U.S. Champion Gretchen Merrill in the Broadmoor Ice Revue, produced by Edi Scholdan in Colorado Springs.
 She was also asked to appear in a movie starring Gene Kelly.
 He wanted to combine his dancing with her skating.
 She declined, as turning professional would have excluded her from the 1949 championships.

 1949 season

 In 1949, despite suffering acute appendicitis, Pawlik beat her rival Aja Zanova in Milan to become European champion.
 In the World Championships held in Paris, Pawlik was lying a close second behind Zanova when one of the heels on her skates broke.
 Sabotage was suspected, but never proven.
 The judges did not allow her to continue with borrowed skates and Zanova went on to win.
-Though having good chances to win the World title one year later, Pawlik decided to turn professional because her parents needed financial support.
+Though she had a good chance to win the World title one year later, Pawlik decided to turn professional because her parents needed financial support.